nsacyber/Windows-Secure-Host-Baseline/Hardware/README.md

-# Hardware and Firmware Requirements for an SHB System
+# Hardware and Firmware Recommendations for an SHB System

 Microsoft provides a clear list of which security features in Windows 10 use certain hardware and firmware features in the [What's new in Windows 10 security: Windows 10 hardware considerations](https://technet.microsoft.com/en-us/library/mt637125(v=vs.85).aspx#hardware) article.
 The notation in the table is **R** = recommended, **Y** = required, and **N** = not used.